 Langston University is a public, state school in a rural setting in Langston, Oklahoma.
-Langston University was founded in 1897 and now enrolls around 2,222 students a year, including 2,013 undergrads.
-Langston University provides on-campus housing for up to 1,574 students.
+Langston University was founded in 1897 and the school enrolls around 2,222 students per year, which includes 2,013 undergrad students.
+Langston University offers housing for up to 1,574 students.
 The majority of students live on campus but first-year students are not required to live in the dorms.

 Interested in journalism or communications?
 Langston University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.